Sasikala266/sasiLearningcookbook/docs/create-custom-q-app.md

 - Choose authentication method: OAuth 1.0a (RSA) for Server/DC, OAuth 2.0 (3LO) for Jira Cloud, or an API token (Cloud) for non-OAuth flows.

 2. Create the new app in Q (high-level steps)
-- Sign in to your Q developer console.
+- Sign in to your Q Business console.
 - Click on Create application and give it a name ex:`QBusiness-application-jira-assistant`.

 [<img src="images/q/q-app-name.png">]()